 The Academy recognises its role in ensuring that children who are absent for a lengthy period due to illness, family bereavement, breakdown in the family unit etc are supported on their return to the Academy.
 The Academy cannot have a set procedure for reintegration since all circumstances are different.
 The Academy's approach is therefore flexible but always has the same goal in mind:

 "to reintegrate the student as quickly and fully as possible".

 Leave of Absence may only be granted by the Principal.

-A student may be granted Leave of Absence to enable him/her to go away on holiday where:
+A student may be granted Leave of Absence in exceptional circumstances where:

-(b) the Principal considers that Leave of Absence should be granted due to the special circumstances relating to that application.
+b) the Principal considers that Leave of Absence should be granted due to the exceptional circumstances relating to that application.